CYBERSECURITY FOR COMPANIES IN THE FIELD OF FINANCE AND INSURANCE

 According to a White Paper published last year by The Identity Theft Resource Center, “75% of surveyed financial organizations said they did not have a formal cybersecurity incident response plan across their organization” – Which leaves them exposed to a damaging breach that can potentially spread across all systems and cause irreversible damage to both their reputation and infrastructure.

-Cybersecurity Challenges Faced by the Finance and Insurance Industry
+Common Cybersecurity Challenges Faced by the Finance and Insurance Industry

 Securing a constantly growing and increasingly fragmented infrastructure.